The Reluctant Fundamentalist: Commercial reception

 The Reluctant Fundamentalist became a million-copy international best-seller.
 It reached No. 4 on the New York Times Best Seller list.

 Adaptations

 BBC Radio 4 began broadcasting an abridged version on 22 August 2011, read by British actor Riz Ahmed.

-A film of the same name was directed by Mira Nair and premiered in 2012.
+A film of the same name was directed by Mira Nair and premiered in 2012 also starring Riz Ahmed.